 Since seeing this house I feel restless in our current home.
 There is work that needs doing that we can’t do at the moment – our hallway is in dire need of replastering as well as new flooring going down along with new skirting boards.
 The hallway has dark flooring that makes it feel dark and tired.
 Our kitchen units are old and and need replacing and our dining room is crying out for a lick of paint.

 I like the idea of moving to a new home, but I think the reality of packing it all up and moving, with three young children in tow puts paid to that idea for now!
 Last time around we packed our stuff into a storage unit and bounched from spare bed to spare bed for a few weeks whilst we waited for the purchase of our new house to complete.
 There’s no way we could do it that way this time!
+We could however look at a different option and find out how much our house is worth now with a speed property buyers online quote.
+It seems like a quick way of selling a property and avoiding things like agents fees.

 Last time around we did the move ourselves, hiring a van and roping in help from our parents to move the heavy furniture around.
 I recall getting up and driving to the new house really early just to get the kitchen stuff unpacked.
 Damian thought I was mad, but I just wanted it doing ready for us to live in.